HowTo: Raspberry Pi – Use Docker container with OpenMediaVault / OMV and Portainer

 Install Portainer

-Switches back to the menu entry
+Switches back to the menu item

 • System / omv-extras

-And click on the next view
+And click on the next view on

 • Install

-Open and configure the Portainer interface
+Opening and configuring the Portainer interface

 After installing Portainer, you should now open the web interface to make a few simple settings.